 Digioh’s own Lightbox is clean and simple, yet very effective at conversion.

-The reason the Lightbox is so used to often is its effectiveness.
-When you set a Lightbox up on your site, visitors see it and are prompted to give you their email address in exchange for something nice—a coupon code, a free ebook, a free trial of a course, etc. Once they’ve given you their email address, you can use that to start marketing to them, increasing conversion and sales (sometimes by more than 1.5%!).
+The reason the Lightbox is used so often is its effectiveness.
+When you set a Lightbox up on your site, visitors see it and are prompted to give you their email address in exchange for something nice—a coupon code, a free ebook, a free trial of a course, etc. Once they’ve given you their email address, you can use that to start marketing to them, increasing conversion and sales).

 The Slider is an alternative to the Lightbox which works under the same concept, except instead of popping up in the middle of their screen, it slides out like a sidebar.